mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

   - [Questions](#questions-5)

 ## Getting started
 Before we can dive into the differences between arrays and linked lists, we need to understand what exactly data structures are and how to compare them.
-We'll start by distinguishing between the tools (data structures) and how we use them (abstract data types), as well as Big-O notation, a metric for comparing the read and write speed of data structures and algorithms.
+We'll start by distinguishing the tools (data structures) from how we use them (abstract data types), as well as Big-O notation, a metric for comparing the speed of operations on data structures.

 ### Data structures vs. abstract data types
 In programming $-$ as well as in real life! $-$ there are generally many ways to accomplish a task.
 Let's say, for example, that you want to visit your friend across town.
 You have at your disposal a bike, scooter, and motorcycle.
 Here, the _vehicle_ is an **abstract data type**: a means of transportation. _How that's actually implemented_ is the data structure $-$ here the bike, scooter, or motorcycle.

+Here's another analogy.
+Imagine you have a hamper of clean laundry and need to put away the clothes.
+A method with _low write time_ but _high read time_ would be to dump all the clothes into a pile on the ground.
+While this is blazing fast, it will then take extra time to actually find the shirt you want because you have to search through the pile.

+An alternate method would be to neatly arrange your clothes in your dresser and closet.
+This method would have a _slow write time_ but _fast read time_, as it would take longer to put away your clothes (especially compared to dumping them on the ground), but when you need a particular item you know exactly where to find it and it's easy to access.

 ### Big O notation
 When deciding between data structures to use for an abstract data type, or even the specific data type to use for a given task, we need a way to compare the efficiency of each tool.
 It's not enough to say how fast a certain operation or algorithm takes on our computer.
 What if your neighbor has a slower or faster computer?
 Rather, we need a common scale to be able to compare algorithms.
 For this, we use Big-O notation.
 This is a measure of the worst-case scenario.

-Here's a simple analogy.
-Imagine you have a hamper of clean laundry and need to put away the clothes.
-A method with _low write time_ but _high read time_ would be to dump all the clothes into a pile on the ground.
-While this is blazing fast, it will then take extra time to actually find the shirt you want because you have to search through the pile.

-An alternate method would be to neatly arrange your clothes in your dresser and closet.
-This method would have a _slow write time_ but _fast read time_, as it would take longer to put away your clothes (especially compared to dumping them on the ground), but when you need a particular item you know exactly where to find it and it's easy to access.

 We can use [**Big O notation**](https://en.wikipedia.org/wiki/Big_O_notation) to quantify how long an algorithm takes as a function of the amount of data it processes.
 An algorithm that takes 1 step for every element of data, for example, would have $O(n)$ time complexity $-$ the amount of time for the algorithm to run is a linear function of the amount of data.
 Here's an example of such an algorithm.